 - 2.1.1 The "Extended procedure" applies to complaints regarding environmental and social impacts or governance aspects of operations/projects financed by the EIB Group (types E and F). - 2.1.2 Complaints related to environmental and social impacts or governance aspects of financed operations/projects usually raise complex issues.
-For this reason, and because of the sensitivity of the relations involving project promoter, national authorities, civil society organisations and project affected people, particular attention needs to be given to the specific processes regarding this type of complaints. - 2.1.3 The administrative steps of the "Extended procedure" are the same as those of the standard procedure with the exception of the deadlines for the submission of the EIB Group's services after notification (described under article 1.11 of the "Standard Procedure") which is replaced by article 2.6 and the Inquiry (described under article 1.4 for the "Standard procedure"), which is replaced by a more extensive and formal process outlined in articles 2.2-2.5.
-For this type of complaint, the normal process is formally structured in two phases: an initial assessment phase and a mediation or investigation phase. - 2.1.4 Investigations beyond the Bank-financed project.
-Review by the EIB-CM applies to activities for which the Bank can be held responsible.
-In the case of complaints regarding environmental or social impacts, the EIB-CM's review will therefore focus on projects or project components which are financed by the Bank, or which are within the project's area of influence included in the overall project's assessments or due diligence as was required at the material time under the EIB Statement of Environmental and Social Principles and the EIB Handbook.
+For this reason, and because of the sensitivity of the relations involving the project Promoter, national authorities, civil society organisations and project-affected people, particular attention needs to be paid to the specific processes regarding these types of complaints. - 2.1.3 The administrative steps of the "Extended procedure" are the same as those of the Standard procedure with the exception of the Inquiry (described under Article 1.4 for the "Standard procedure"), which is replaced by a more extensive and formal process outlined in articles 2.2-2.5.
+For these types of complaints, the normal process is formally structured in two phases: an Initial Assessment phase and a mediation or investigation phase. - 2.1.4 The review performed by the EIB-CM applies to activities for which the Bank can be held responsible.
+In the case of complaints regarding environmental or social impacts, the EIB-CM's review will therefore focus on projects or project components which are financed by the Bank, or which are within the project's area of influence included in the overall project's assessments or due diligence as was required at the material time under the EIB Statement of Environmental and Social Principles and the EIB Environmental and Social Handbook.